pimvullers/elementary/README.md

 Then use `emaint` to sync the repo:
 > `emaint sync -r elementary`

-### Using Layman

-To install this overlay using Layman ([app-portage/layman](https://packages.gentoo.org/packages/app-portage/layman)) run the following command:
-> `layman -a elementary`

-To keep your checkout of the elementary overlay up-to-date run:
-> `layman -s elementary`

-Alternatively, to update all overlays managed by layman run:
-> `layman -S`

 ## Installing the Pantheon desktop environment

 Just install the meta package to pull in all required packages (you can tweak using USE flags):